-One of the goals of adaptive timeouts is to relieve users from having to tune the obd\timeout value.
-In general, obd\timeout should no longer need to be changed.
+One of the goals of adaptive timeouts is to relieve users from having to tune the obd_timeout value.
+In general, obd_timeout should no longer need to be changed.
 However, there are several parameters related to adaptive timeouts that users can set.
-Keep in mind that in most situations, the default values will be usable.
+In most situations, the default values should be used.